 Food expiry dates or use-by dates are a key indicator to inform your customer of the safety and suitability to consume a particular food product.
-Welcome to the HACCP Mentor series on Food Safety HACCP Compliance 101: How do I comply with that?
-In this episode, we take a look at how to set your food expiry date.
-The food expiry date is also known as shelf life within the food industry.
+Setting the food expiry date of your products is a basic food safety requirement.
+The food expiry date is also known as shelf-life within the food industry.
+In this post, the basics of how to set and verify the food expiry date of your food products are covered.

 Setting your food expiry date

 When you have a good understanding of your potential hazards you can then have your finished food product tested for those hazards.
 This is usually completed in association with a food laboratory.
-Your product can be tested and assessed at various points in the shelf life process.
-For example, if you believe the product will be safe to consume up to 6 months, you would test at say Day 1, Day 30, Day 60 and so on.
+Your product can be tested and assessed at various points in the shelf-life process.
+For example, if you believe the product will be safe to consume for up to 6 months, you would test at say Day 1, Day 30, Day 60, and so on.
 Your food laboratory is a good resource in helping with your initial testing frequency.

 Using the food expiry dates of your competitors

-Please do not use the food expiry dates set by you competitors.
-The raw materials, technology and processes used by your competitors can and will most likely be very different to yours.
-This is especially the case in smaller boutique food business compared to a major food manufacturing company.
+Please do not use the food expiry dates set by your competitors.
+The raw materials, technology, and processes used by your competitors can and will most likely be very different from yours.
+This is especially the case in a smaller boutique food business compared to a major food manufacturing company.

-Once you have established the initial shelf life, you still need to routinely check that the food product is maintaining that food expiry date.
+Once you have established the initial shelf life, you still need to routinely check that the food product is maintaining that food expiry date or determined shelf-life.
+If you are required to comply with any of the major GFSI recognised standards, this will be a mandatory requirement.
 This is considered to be a verification activity where the question of “Is this food product still safe at the set food expiry date?” needs to be answered.
+When setting up your food expiry date verification program make sure that it includes:

 There are key times when the food expiry date or shelf life of your product needs to be verified.
 This includes: